 Also, be prepared to be ignored.
 One of the hardest truths about the job search is just how many people want to do this and just how many job applications a given producer will receive.
 An employer who posts a job opening in the film industry can receive thousands of applications.
 In all likelihood they didn’t even look at your resume or reel for more than 10 seconds, if at all.

-But if you’re determined, passionate, smart, cunning, and willing to suffer, and still want to work in the production industry, here are some ways to do it.
+But if you’re determined, passionate, smart, cunning, willing to suffer, and just deluded enough to still want to work in the production industry, here are some ways to do it.

 The Steps of the Corporate Ladder